Masoudmashayekh/100_days_of_code_Python/README.md

 - Using Locators and DateFormatters to generate Tick Marks on a Time Line
 - Data Visualisation - Bitcoin: Line Style and Markers
 - Data Visualisation - Unemployment: How to use Grids
+- Data Visualisation - Unemployment: The Effect of New Data

 Link to work: